Kalevala CAL Info

 How to change the size of the whole blanket

 If you fancy, you can make either bigger or smaller blanket than is advised in the instructions.
-For example if you are using yarn that is remarkably different in thickness or if you want the blanket to serve in different use. .
+For example if you are using yarn that is remarkably different in thickness or if you want the blanket to serve in different use.
+The border is adjustable by keeping the square amount divided by two.
 The sample blankets are made of 4x6 squares, so for example you can make a blanket of 8x8 squares for a double bed or a baby blanket of 2x4 squares.
 With an uneven amount of squares you won’t have a symmetrical end result.

 How to finish the complete blanket

-There will be more information about the finishing treatments of the blanket in the last part of the patterns, the border part. moisten and (by using scrap yarn).
+There will be more information about the finishing treatments of the blanket in the last part of the patterns, the border part.
+We recommend to moisten and block the whole blanket (by using scrap yarn).
 Interlocking foam exercise mats are quite handy for this purpose, you can find those in sports stores.
 Blocking gives your blanket the final touch that it deserves!